OluwadareLab/EmbedTAD/README.md

 # EmbedTAD: Using Graph Embedding and Unsupervised Learning to Identify TADs from High-Resolution Hi-C Data

+## Documentation
+Please see the [wiki](https://github.com/OluwadareLab/EmbedTAD/wiki) for an extensive documentation.

 ### Developers:

 H M A Mohit Chowdhury<br>